-Poulan is a blue-collar town, with 44.75% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Poulan, you'll notice that it is more blue-collar than most other communities in America.
+44.75% of Poulan’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Poulan is a city of sales and office workers, transportation and shipping workers, and professionals.
 There are especially a lot of people living in Poulan who work in office and administrative support (13.26%), sales jobs (11.88%), and healthcare (6.63%).

 It is a fairly quiet city because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Poulan has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Poulan has few renters and college students.
 But the biggest reason it is quieter in Poulan than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Poulan may be for you.